rodneyallanprice/cloud-semaphore/README.md

 ## waitOnSemaphore(name)

-    This function creates a connections to the server specified in the init function and returns when the semaphore in owned exclusively by the caller.
+    This function creates connections to the server specified in the init function and returns when the semaphore is owned exclusively by the caller.

 #### Syntax
 ```